William George Barker: Most decorated hero

 Barker returned to Canada in May 1919 as the most decorated Canadian of the war, with the Victoria Cross, the Distinguished Service Order and Bar, the Military Cross and two Bars, two Italian Silver Medals for Military Valour, and the French Croix de guerre.
 He was also mentioned in despatches three times.
 The Canadian Daily Record, a publication of the Overseas Military Forces of Canada, wrote in December 1918 that William Barker of Dauphin, Manitoba was the Canadian holding the record for "most fighting decorations" in the war.
 No other Canadian soldier, sailor or airman has surpassed this record, and the Canadian War Museum exhibit, located in Ottawa, Ontario, states: "Lieutenant Colonel William G. Barker, one of the legendary aces of the war, remains the most decorated Canadian in military service".
 A plaque on his tomb in the mausoleum of Toronto's Mount Pleasant Cemetery, officially unveiled on 22 September 2011, describes him as "The most decorated war hero in the history of Canada, the British Empire, and the Commonwealth of Nations".
 Only two other servicemen in the history of the Commonwealth or Empire have received as many British medals for gallantry.
 These were Mick Mannock and James McCudden and, like Barker, both were "scout pilots" in the First World War.
 Barker, Mannock, and McCudden each received six British medals, including the Victoria Cross.
 McCudden was also awarded a French Croix de Guerre.
-But with his three foreign medals and three mentions in despatches, Barker received a total of 12 awards for valor.
+But with his three foreign medals and three mentions in despatches, Barker received a total of 12 awards for valour.